jmico/beekeeper/README.md

 ```
 End user latency is:
 ```
-25 ms + 0.42 ms + 5 ms + 0.1 ms * 6 = 31 ms + user latency
+25 ms + 0.3 ms + 5 ms + 0.1 ms * 6 = 31 ms + user latency
 ```
 Backend broker receives 2000 msg/s and sends 2000 msg/s, giving a 4000 msg/s total traffic.
 Frontend broker receives 1000 msg/s and sends 1000 msg/s, giving a 2000 msg/s total traffic.

-These numbers will, of course, worsen when broker performance degrades under heavy load.
+These numbers will improve a bit when running on beefier CPUs, and worsen a lot if broker performance degrades under heavy load.

 ## Examples